maycherryaung/CNAS-ASSIGNMENT---TEAM-5-/Readme.md

 # CNAS Assignment
-This assignment is a result of you hardwork and dedication
+This assignment is a result of our hardwork and dedication